stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * World T: environments and parameters that support robust mechanisms for major transitions.
 * World F: environments and parameters that block or severely limit such mechanisms.

+All references to tension in these worlds are understood as tension values computed under a fixed admissible encoding instance `E*`.

 ### 5.1 World T (transition-enabled world)

 In World T, the following patterns are observed for states `m_T` in `M_reg` that represent the long-term history of life: